 A mixed effects repeated measures model will be utilized to test these hypotheses.
-The model will include terms for lens, visit, lens by visit interaction, period, and sequence.
+The model will include terms for lens, period, and sequence.
 Within-subject correlation due to eye and the crossover design will also be accounted for in the model.
-Lens difference [REDACTED] minus Biofinity) and the corresponding one-sided 95% upper confidence limit will be computed.
+Lens difference (PRECISION1 minus Biotrue) and the corresponding one-sided 95% upper confidence limit will be computed.
 Noninferiority in distance VA will be declared if upper confidence limit is less than 0.05.